Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Oxide composition

+EDS spectra of the oxide inclusions were obtained from a variety of different locations in all of the fabricated samples.
+A representative spectrum from an inclusion in Sample 3 is provided in Fig. \ref{fig:edsSpectrum}.
 From the Ellingham diagram in Fig. \ref{fig:ellingham}, it is clear that Y is the strongest deoxidizer in the Ni-20Cr ODS alloy.
 Therefore, any dissolved O in the melt pool will react preferentially with Y before Cr or Ni, assuming the solute concentrations of both Y and O are sufficiently high to drive the deoxidiation reaction.
 The build chamber was maintained at less than 0.1\% O$_2$ during the PBF-LB experiment.
 Therefore, the only significant source of oxygen in the melt pool is the added Y$_2$O$_3$.
 As a consequence, it is likely that the composition of dissolved Y and O in the melt pool will follow the stoichiometry of Y$_2$O$_3$, preventing the formation of less-stable oxides.